Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 1. Click the textarea and, if desired, edit or add the Smarty template(s) and/or HTML text for the template.

-2. Include a language independent variable by doing the following:
+2. Include language adjustable variable by doing the following:
     + Add **{datahub_attribute_value entity=$entity attributeKey="attributeKey" scopeKey="scopeKey" languageKey=$languageKey}** to the textarea.
     + Replace **"attributeKey"** between the quotes by the desired attribute key, for instance use **"pim_art_name"** for the PIM product name.
     + Replace **"scopeKey"** between the quotes by the desired channel key, for instance use **"actindo_basic** for the *Actindo Basic* channel.

-[comment]: <> (stimmt das so? geht das auch mit dem Channel so?)

 3. If desired, display a preview of the HTML template, see [Preview an HTML template](#preview-an-html-template).